Spend more time and less money on your vacation ~ Spend it here!

 The Presidential Range

 With Mt.
 Washington at it's center, the Presidential Mountain Range is one of the most dramatic in the east.
 Reaching well above the treeline, the Appalachian Trail winds among these peaks, all named for former Presidents: Monroe, Franklin, Eisenhower, Washington, Clay, Jefferson, Adams, and Madison.

-natural rock outcropping that resembles an impish face.
-Visible from Dolly Copp Campground and accessible from the Imp Trail on Route 16.
+A natural rock outcropping that resembles an impish face.
+Visible on the side of the Carter Moriah Range from Dolly Copp Campground and accessible from the Imp Trail on Route 16.

-The Stone Fish is the last standing of three stone creatures that once graced the town of Shelburne, NH.
-Photo by Alyssa Bretton
+The last standing of three stone creations once built by a mason in the town of Shelburne, NH.

 White Mountain National Forest

-Glen Ellis Falls ~ This waterfall is part of the Ellis River and can be accessed from a designated parking area just south of the Appalachian Mountain Club.
-Here a trail leads thru a tunnel under the road and along the river to a steep drop with stairs.
-The falls can be viewed any time of year from an overlook and from the base.
-One of many in the area.
+This waterfall is part of the Ellis River and can be accessed from a designated parking area on Route 16 just south of the Appalachian Mountain Club.
+Here a trail leads through a tunnel under the road and along the river to a steep drop with stairs.
+The falls can be viewed any time of year from an overlook halfway down and from the base.
+This falls is one of many in the area.

 Other Points of Interest